-- 12.3.1 The Chief Executive is responsible for the maintenance of registers of assets, taking account of the advice of the Director of Finance concerning the form of any register and the method of updating, and arranging for a physical check of assets against the asset register to be conducted once a year.
+- 12.3.1 The Chief Executive is responsible for the maintenance of registers of assets, taking account of the advice of the Chief Finance Officer concerning the form of any register and the method of updating, and arranging for a physical check of assets against the asset register to be conducted once a year.
 Where systems are in place to monitor these on an ongoing basis a rolling programme of checks and/or sampling will be acceptable. - 12.3.2 The Trust shall maintain an asset register recording fixed assets.
-The minimum data set to be held within these registers shall be based on good accounting practice. - 12.3.3 Additions to the fixed asset register must be clearly identified to an appropriate budget holder and be validated by reference to: - (a) properly authorised and approved agreements, architect's certificates, supplier's invoices and other documentary evidence in respect of purchases from third parties; - (b) stores, requisitions and wages records for own materials and labour including appropriate overheads; and - (c) lease agreements in respect of assets held under a finance lease and capitalised. - 12.3.4 Where capital assets are sold, scrapped, lost or otherwise disposed of, their value must be removed from the accounting records and each disposal must be validated by reference to authorisation documents and invoices (where appropriate). - 12.3.5 The Director of Finance shall approve procedures for reconciling balances on fixed assets accounts in ledgers against balances on fixed asset registers. - 12.3.6 The value of each asset shall be indexed to current values in accordance with good accounting practice and NHS England guidelines.
-A periodic revaluation of land and buildings will be undertaken, by an independent professional valuer, as required by accounting guidelines. - 12.3.7 The value of each asset shall be depreciated using methods and rates as specified in accounting standards and in line with agreed accounting policies. - 12.3.8 The Director of Finance or his nominated representatives shall calculate capital charges.
+The minimum data set to be held within these registers shall be based on good accounting practice. - 12.3.3 Additions to the fixed asset register must be clearly identified to an appropriate budget holder and be validated by reference to: - (a) Properly authorised and approved agreements, architect's certificates, supplier's invoices and other documentary evidence in respect of purchases from third parties; - (b) Stores, requisitions and wages records for own materials and labour including appropriate overheads; and - (c) Lease agreements in respect of assets held under a finance lease and capitalised. - 12.3.4 Where capital assets are sold, scrapped, lost or otherwise disposed of, their value must be removed from the accounting records and each disposal must be validated by reference to authorisation documents and invoices (where appropriate). - 12.3.5 The Chief Finance Officer shall approve procedures for reconciling balances on fixed assets accounts in ledgers against balances on fixed asset registers. - 12.3.6 The value of each asset shall be indexed to current values in accordance with good accounting practice and NHS England guidelines.
+A periodic revaluation of land and buildings will be undertaken, by an independent professional valuer, as required by accounting guidelines. - 12.3.7 The value of each asset shall be depreciated using methods and rates as specified in accounting standards. - 12.3.8 The Chief Finance Officer or his nominated representatives shall calculate capital charges.